-- 3. THE NUMBER OF INDIVIDUALS BENEFITTING AS A RESULT OF THIS PROJECT:
+3. THE NUMBER OF INDIVIDUALS BENEFITTING AS A RESULT OF THIS PROJECT:

-- Total beneficiaries: 829,050
+Total beneficiaries: 829,050

-- Total low/mod beneficiaries: 357,050
+Total low/mod beneficiaries: 357,050

-Interface Children & Family Services - VC Disaster Mitigation Planning and Coordinated Community Response - Training (Public Services)
+Interface Children & Family Services - VC Disaster Mitigation Planning and Coordinated Community Response (Planning)

-Scope of Work
+Scope of Work:

-VC Disaster Mitigation Planning and Coordinated Community Response project will expand the capacity of Ventura County VOAD to provide critical services/support to vulnerable populations (specifically, low-income and access and functional needs households) in the event of a disaster, thereby reducing risk of loss and reducing impact for vulnerable populations by providing training for community-based organizations that build greater cultural responsiveness and knowledge of disaster response protocols.
+VC Disaster Mitigation Planning and Coordinated Community Response project will expand the capacity of Ventura County VOAD to provide critical services/support to vulnerable populations (specifically, low-income and access and functional needs households) in the event of a disaster through coordinated community based organization planning and development of a comprehensive directory of community resources and contacts, thereby reducing risk of loss and impact for vulnerable populations.
 The anticipated beneficiaries include all Ventura County residents (VC) California, population estimated at 846,000 individuals given that the VC VOAD territory is the County.

-The Subrecipient will be responsible for completing a new public services project related to disaster response and capacity building over the period of June 2022 to June 2024.
-With funding from the Year 2017 CDBG MIT-PPS program of HCD.
+The Subrecipient will be responsible for completing a planning project related to disaster planning and capacity building over the period of June 2022 to June 2024 with funding from the Year 2017 CDBG MIT-PPS program of HCD.

-The major tasks that the Subrecipient will perform in connection with the provision of the eligible public services project include, but are not limited to, the following:
+The major tasks that the Subrecipient will perform in connection with the provision of the eligible planning project include, but are not limited to, the following: